 The construction duration of this project is anticipated to be ten years.
-Construction started in August 2011 and is estimated to be completed by June 2021.
+Construction started in August 2011 and is estimated to be completed by 2024.
+The project completion is delayed due to community issues.
 The total cost is estimated to be R523 million at current prices.
 One kilometre of bulk raw water pipeline was stopped by the local community in March 2017 and this has now delayed the implementation of this line.
 The matter has been escalated to KZN provincial political leadership as well as top management of DWS.
 All efforts to resolve the matter with the community have not produced results.
 Upgrading of the Greytown WTW (phase 2) is in progress.
 The project milestones, funding allocations and project expenditure to date is summarised in Table 12.51